-- Population growth is the state's primary engine of economic growth, fueling both employment and income growth. - Population growth is forecast to remain relatively flat averaging 0.85% between 2011 and 2014.
-However, growth is expected to recover in the future - averaging 1.1% between 2025 and 2030 with 86% of the growth coming from net migration.
-Nationally, average annual growth will be about 0.9%. - The future will be different than the past; Florida's long-term growth rate between 1970 and 1995 was over 3%. - Florida is still on track to break the 20 million mark during 2016, becoming the third most populous state sometime before then - surpassing New York.
+- Population growth is the state's primary engine of economic growth, fueling both employment and income growth. - Population growth is expected to continue its recovery, showing increasing rates of growth over the next few years.
+In the near-term, growth is expected to average 1.3% between 2013 and 2015 - and then strengthen to a slightly higher 1.4% between 2015 and 2020.
+Most of Florida's population growth through 2030 will be from net migration (90.0%).
+Nationally, average annual growth will be about 0.74% between 2013 and 2030. - The future will be different than the past; Florida's long-term growth rate between 1970 and 1995 was over 3%. - Florida is on track to break the 20 million mark during 2016, becoming the third most populous state sometime before then - surpassing New York.